 If picking up money sent by a wire transfer service such as Western Union, you may be required to provide a government-issued photo ID.
 Some financial institutions may have other requirements, in which case you should ask them directly what information or documentation they need in order for you to be able to pick up the money.

 Wire transfers are an extremely useful way of safely sending money using an electronic process.
 They’re a highly used way of transferring funds internationally or moving large amounts of money for things such as a deposit on a home.

 The process is typically fairly straightforward, but some steps, transfer times, and fees may vary depending on where you are sending money to and what financial institution or wire service you are using.
 If you have questions about the exact process, it’s best to contact your bank or financial institution to make sure you get it done correctly.

 If you’re a business and in need of a business bank NorthOne can help!
 NorthOne enables you to send these transfers with ease.
-Separating personal and business expenses will make it much easier to safely operate and scale over time.
-A great way to do that is by opening a bu
+Understanding the differences between business credit vs. personal credit—and keeping those funds separate—will make it much easier to safely operate and scale over time.
+A great way to do that is by opening a business bank account.